lb50019/Arduino/SoundWave/README.md

 	}
 }
 ```
-Sending pulse to WE pin for sending:
+Sending pulse to WE pin:

 ```c